Egypt, with its collections of ancient pyramids, temples, and tombs is a fascinating place to visit.

 Our Nile River Cruise

-There were a number of river cruise ships on the Nile when we were there, with obvious differences in the grandeur of the ships, making stops on the Nile.
+There were a number of river cruise ships on the Nile when we were there, with obvious differences in the grandeur of the ships, making the same stops along the Nile.
 By far, the most important to me were Karnak and the Valley of the Kings.

-The photo above shows the entrance to the most sacred part of the Karnak Temple complex, with great statues at the entrance to the complex, and with various areas and rooms dedicated to the worship of Egyptian gods inside the area.
+The photo above shows the entrance to the most sacred part of the Karnak Temple complex, with great statues at the entrance, and with various areas and rooms dedicated to the worship of Egyptian gods inside the area.
 As the photo indicates, this, even in a semi-ruined state, this was a magnificently impressive site, almost beyond belief for having been built beginning about 18 centuries ago.
 (Important scenes from the Agatha Christie movie, Death on the Nile, were filmed in this area.)

 While in the Karnak, area we also went to the nearby Valley of the Kings, an area where from about 16th to 11th centuries B.C.E., various Pharaohs were buried.
 The most famous of the tombs there was King Tutankhamen's, because of its gloriously beautiful gold death mask and other items that were buried with King Tut.
 These objects had not been removed by grave robbers, as had happened to many other tombs in the area.
 The tomb that I entered on this excursion was of Ramses III, son of Ramses II, the latter being one of the very most important Pharaohs of all time in Egypt, and perhaps the Pharaoh with whom Moses dealt in Exodus in the Old Testament.

 Time in Cairo

 I once had a great dream of climbing up one of the pyramids.
 However, when I visited them, I found out it was illegal to climb.
-This seemed most reasonable from a safety standpoint since the building stones were much larger than I had ever imagined, and climbing very high was, I realized, at my age, impossible.
+This seemed most reasonable from a safety standpoint since the building stones were much larger than I had ever imagined, and climbing very high was, I realized, at my age, was impossible.
 I was allowed to go up several feet on the biggest of the three Giza pyramids, and I enjoyed this immensely.